addisoncrump/Vitsy/README.md

     - Once the aforementioned character is in the instruction pointer again, it will push the object's stack to the program stack.
     - Any character that is instantiated will draw the program's stack again if it has no object stack.
  - classmethod: k
     - Pop the top two items of the stack.
-Using the second-to-top item, get the index of the 'use' declaration and load that class.
+Using the second-to-top item, get the index of the ';u' declaration and load that class.
 Then execute the top item line of code.
     - If the second to top item is -1, it will execute the specified line of code in the current program.
     - If the second to top item is -2, it will execute the specified line of code in the superclass.
  - super: K
-    - Do the current line of code of the superclass (as defined in the 'ext' declaration).
+    - Do the current line of code of the superclass (as defined in the ';e' declaration).
  - usecount: g
     - Count the amount of use declarations that are valid and push it to the stack.
  - classname: G